battis/google-apps-script-helpers/src/HtmlService/Element/Progress/README.md

 1. An action that opens the progess bar popup window, which includes the name of the callback function (#2)
 2. A callback function that actually performs the action that will be tracked by the progress bar
 3. A web request handler to serve up the progress bar when a web request is made of the app
-4. Exposing the `getProgresss()` API function that responds to the progress bar's asynchronous requests for, well, progress.
+4. Exposing the `include()` and `getProgresss()` API function that responds to the progress bar's asynchronous requests for, well, progress.

 ```ts
 import g from '@battis/gas-lighter';